Kyle McCarley: Personal life

 McCarley is married to Katelyn Gault, who is a voice actress that made her debut in Little Witch Academia.

 Crunchyroll controversy

 In September 2022, McCarley's contract to voice Shigeo Kageyama, the protagonist of Mob Psycho 100, was not renewed by Crunchyroll.
 McCarley, who is a member of SAG-AFTRA, had offered to work on a non-union contract for the third season, on the condition that Crunchyroll meet with SAG-AFTRA representatives to discuss potential future contracts.
 Crunchyroll refused the offer, sparking criticism from anime fans and media outlets.
 Despite the controversy, Crunchyroll continued with their simulcast strategy of releasing Mob Psycho 100 III dubbed episodes on the same day as the subtitled release with little marketing or advanced notice beforehand.
-Mob's new voice actor, McCarley's replacement, has remained uncredited thus far.